usaid-cs/yesterday-i-learned/life.md

 - [Welcome criticism.](https://mp.weixin.qq.com/s/3ocfXMjBajIvUKiSQDMbog) If you don't take criticism well, you can't improve at a rate above average.
 If a Chinese website laughs at Hong Kong people for speaking broken Mandarin, you welcome the criticism.
 You practice the **fuck** out of your Mandarin. 香港人，記住唔好衰俾人睇。You improve beyond their imagination, exceeding their proficiency in their own native (and sometimes, only) tongue.
 And then you _don't_ laugh at their broken English, because doing so will give them the idea to improve it.
 - [Arguing doesn't work.
 People just believe in whatever they believed in.](https://lifelessons.co/personal-development/howtogetsmarterpart5/) See also: lots of tips and tricks for arguing and learning in general.
 - Learn to take responsibility.
 For yourself, for your mistakes, and for others.
 "The difference between complaining about bad things, and committing to a concrete plan to overcome them is the difference between Beta and Alpha." - Copilot wanted me to credit The Art of War for some reason, but it's from a subreddit.
+- "I constantly get out of my comfort zone.
+(Staying in the comfort zone) is the easiest way to mediocrity." - Terry Crews (actual part of the quote was "Looking cool")

 ## Be thankful